Things You Need to Know about DENIC's Domain Query

 In order to facilitate submitting such information requests, we have compiled appropriate forms and further information for you.

 With the changes to the data output via its Domain Query lookup service, DENIC implements the provisions of the European General Data Protection Regulation (Regulation (EU) 2016/679) becoming applicable from 25 May 2018, which regulate the protection of natural persons with regard to the processing of personal data.
-These amendments were mainly determined by the principle of data economy.
+These amendments were mainly driven by the principle of data economy.

 Those data relating to the technical contact and zone administrator (Tech-C, Zone-C) as well as to the administrative contact (Admin-C) previously output via the Domain Query are no longer recorded and consequently not displayed anymore.